talkpython/100daysofweb-with-python-course/days/093-096-vuejs/your-turn/README.md

 Now that you know some Vue.js, it's time to put it to use!
 Find the starter project in the folder `your_movie_exploder` (adjacent to this file).
 Open that in your editor.

 If you are using PyCharm or WebStorm, be sure that the Vue.js plugin is installed and enabled.
-We have already confirmed this version of the site as an `npm` package and installed the required dependencies.
+We have already configured this version of the site as an `npm` package and installed the required dependencies.
 That means the Vue.js plugin should just work in the JetBrains tools, and maybe others too.

 Because APIs can be so ephemeral and their schema unstable, we have decided to use the exact same app and service over at [movie_service.talkpython.fm](http://movie_service.talkpython.fm/).